docunid/readthemanuals.md/docs/projects/advent/01/readme.md

 # Door 1

 Unboxing...a DYI console!
-For the real retro feelig :)
+For the real retro feeling :)

 ![console](console.jpg)